sulsyeda03/Expense-Reimbursement-System-Project1/README.md

 `   `**As an Associate:**

+- Login
-- an Associate can create a new ticket
+- An Associate can create a new ticket
 - View all past tickets
 - View policy
+- Logout